 When you have taken your turkey out of the oven, pour the liquid and drippings from your turkey roasting pan into a large bowl.
 (Tip the pan away from your body and be careful not to burn your self)!

-Make the gravy by adding 1 cup of drippings to your pan.
-Add 1/2 cup flour to the pan and whisk together until it makes a smooth paste. ( At this point, you'll need to use a little of your own judgement.
+Add 1/2 cup flour to the pan and whisk together until it makes a smooth paste.
+(At this point, you'll need to use a little of your own judgement.
 You want a pasty consistency.
 If yours seems a little greasy, add more flour).

 Store leftover gravy covered, in the refrigerator.